What activities are in and around Tulum for your vacation?

 Coba Mayan ruins

 Coba ruins are the largest Mayan ruins nearby Tulum.
-These ruins is just over 40 minutes from Tulum by car.
+These ruins are just over 40 minutes from Tulum by car.
 What is nice about Coba is the setting.
 These ruins are in the woods and spread out.
-So you are able to rent bikes and go on the trails between the temples.
+So, you are able to rent bikes and go on the trails between the temples.
 You are also able to climb the main temple here.
 If you like a little adventure this can be a good Tulum activity for you.

 You can drive here, take a bus or go on a tour.
 For more information on visiting Coba ruins see our guide here.